 It can be helpful to talk to Student Central about the option of returning to USC in the future.
-Your student records are kept on file, should you decide to return to study.

 If you decide to return to your program or another program after you withdraw you will need to re-apply to USC via the appropriate method.